potting soil, garden soil, planting soil online

 Inorganic potting mix refers to soil mix that is not biodegradable or does not have any natural elements.
 Expanded Clay Pellets (LECA) and perlite are inorganic potting mixes.
 They are loose and airy but lack any nutrients and water retention.

-On the other hand, organic potting soils fulfill all the required criteria for a healthy potting mix.
+On the other hand, organic potting soils fulfil all the required criteria for a healthy potting mix.
 Coco peat is good for aeration, while peat moss is excellent for moisture retention.
-Manure and compost are great sources of nutrients and neem powder provides protection from diseases.
+Manure and compost are great sources of nutrients and neem powder protects from diseases.
 The organic mix is also sustainable and better for the environment.

 Which is the best potting soil for your plants?
 Well, organic potting mix has everything your plant needs and it is also good for the environment.
 However, depending on the needs of your plant, a mixture of inorganic and organic potting mix can also be used.